 In order for this property to have any effect,

-it must have a value less than the other timeout properties
+it must have a value lower than the other timeout properties

-Setting this property value to "0" (zero) means never extend time out.
+Setting this property value to "0" (zero) means to never extend the timeout.

 The default value is "10 seconds".

 Example: (10 seconds)

 If the Wrapper detects that it was denied CPU for an extended period of time,

 you may see messages like the following from the Wrapper, the JVM, or both.